CompositionalIT/farmer/docs/content/api-overview/resources/aks-cluster.md

 ---

 #### Overview
-The Container Service builder is used to create AKS clusters.
+The AKS Cluster builder is used to create AKS clusters.

 * Container Group (`Microsoft.ContainerService/managedClusters`)